 “I spent a lot of time thinking about the long-lasting effects of this tattoo.
-I’m not careless,” Dolce said.
-“But I still can’t decide which one girls will like more: hands or neck?”
+I’m not careless,” said Dolce while saving tattoo ideas on Pinterest.
+“But I still can’t decide which one will make people think I am cool: hands or neck?”

-Dolce isn’t ignorant to the permanence of tattoos, and has seen his fair share of regrets when it comes to the placement of your first one.
+Dolce isn’t ignorant to the permanence of tattoos, and has seen her fair share of regrets when it comes to the placement of your first one.

-“One of my older brother’s friends got his first tattoo of a swallow on his hand and he really regrets it,” Dolce said.
+“One of my older brother’s friends got his first tattoo of a swallow on his hand and he really regrets it,” said Dolce sifting through a variety of temporary tattoos purchased from supermarket hallway vending machines.
 “He wishes he went for something more conservative, like a snake with a dagger through its head, dead-center on his throat.
 You know, something easily covered by a modest turtleneck during job interviews.”

-Alexander Dolce, Kevin’s 50 year-old father, and a self-described “cool dad”, explained that he hopes his now-adult son will make a mature decision.
+Alexander Dolce, Kelsey’s 50-year-old father, and a self-described “cool dad”, explained that he hopes his soon to be adult daughter will make a mature decision.

-The Hard Times reached out to the unlicensed basement tattoo artist that Dolce was planning on going to for his first tattoo, Bryce Thompson.
+Bryce Thompson, the unlicensed basement tattooer that Dolce was planning on going to for the tattoo, was excited to get to work.

-Dolce is confident that he’ll land on the right decision, and is already looking ahead into his future.
+Dolce is confident that she’ll land on the right decision, and is already looking towards the future.